EnderASz/Salt/README.md

 </p>

-This is the Salt programming language.
-This is a compiled, interpreted language in a virtual machine.
+Welcome to Salt.
+Salt is a compiled, interpreted programing language running in a virtual machine enviroment.

 Directories:
 - `lib` - standard library of Salt